-

 Late Policy:

-Late Work: Work is considered on time when turned in as instructed by the teacher (by beginning of class, by 11:59 on the Hub, etc.).
-From that point forward, students have 24 hours to turn the late work in for a maximum of a 70.
-After 24 hours, students may turn late work in for the next 4 class days for a maximum of a 50.
+Late Work: Work is considered on time when turned in as instructed by the teacher (by beginning of class, by 11:59 on Canvas, etc.).
+From that point forward, students have 24 hours to turn the late work in for a maximum of 70.
+After 24 hours, students may turn late work in for the next 3 class days for a maximum of 50.
 Late Work will not be accepted after this window has ended.

 Examples:

-Assignment is due Monday at the start of the class period, student turns in assignment same class day, later time, maximum grade is a 70% on the assignment.
+Assignment is due Monday at the start of the class period, student turns in assignment same class day but after the beginning of the period—maximum grade is a 70% on the assignment.

-Assignment was due 2nd period on Monday, if in by 2nd period Tuesday it’s a maximum of 70; if not, you have until the following Monday at 2nd period to get it in for a 50.
+Assignment was due 2nd period on Monday, student turns it in 2nd period Tuesday--maximum grade is a 70%.
+Students have until Friday at 2nd period to get it in for a 50.

 Absences:

 You are expected to attend class every day.
-If you are absent it is your responsibility to promptly gather the assignments that you missed.
+If you are absent, it is your responsibility to promptly gather the assignments that you missed.
 I will not remind you of missed assignments; you must take the initiative to find out what you missed.
-If you miss a test YOU must schedule a make-up on the day you return to campus.
+If you miss a test, YOU must schedule a make-up on the day you return to campus.
 Please keep in mind that the format of the re-test is at the teacher’s discretion.
 It is your responsibility to reschedule your missed test in a timely manner.
 Any assignments not made up from an absence will result in a zero.
 Tests and projects are scheduled far enough in advance that being absent the day before a test will not allow for a postponement of your test.
-A tentative course schedule has been provided for the entire academic year, so please take this into consideration when considering family obligations as well as off-campus commitments.

 Extra Help:

 Please note this course is fast paced and requires a significant amount of college level reading.
 The first question that will always be asked of students seeking help is: “Have you read?”
-Vocabulary quizzes and reading quizzes are typically good indicators of whether a student has read.
+“Are you doing your flashcards?”
+The Friday quizzes are typically good indicators of whether a student has read.
 In addition, we have found that reading on a college level is different than reading at the middle school level and often requires the additional steps of re-reading and outlining.

-If you experience unusual difficulty in the assignments, either in general or consistently in a specific area, this is a signal to seek extra help.
-For best results, attend extra help sessions as needed, rather than only the day before a test or major assignment.
-A teacher is ALWAYS available and willing to help, but sometimes the student needs to take the initiative to communicate this issue.
-Communicate with your instructor about when you would like to seek help and we will set it up.
-E-mail is checked multiple times a day or you may call the school and leave a message.
+If you are reading the assigned readings and completing your flashcards and daily work and are STILL experiencing difficulty in the assignments, either in general or consistently in a specific area, this is a signal to seek extra help.
+Page 31 of your agenda/handbook has excellent types to help you develop the skills you will need to be successful here at Carnegie.
+I am ALWAYS available and willing to help, but sometimes the student needs to take the initiative to communicate this issue.
+Communicate with your instructor about when you would like to seek help and we will set it up or attend the weekly tutorials.
+E-mail is checked daily.